-A clearly defined grievance mechanism is in place ensuring confidentiality and nonvictimization of those who highlight grievances.
+A clearly defined grievance mechanism is in place ensuring confidentiality and non-victimization of those who highlight grievances.

-Health and safety is a critical concern of Broadband Communication.
+Health and safety are a critical concern of our organization.
 This is because our work entails various forms of health and safety risks that need constant vigilance and adherence to our safety policy.
 Among the critical issues include safety concerns for persons working at height, handling of electrical appliances and electricity, driving including long distance and night driving and proper use of Personal Protective Equipment (PPE).
-We currently have a HSE Manager and field team leaders are HSE supervisors responsible for their teams
+We currently have HSE Manager and assistant and field team leaders are HSE supervisors responsible for their teams